How to Set up VoIP for a Small Business

 You can give users different permission levels, allowing them to access certain components of the phone system.
 For example, you can give users in the accounting department access to the Billing dashboard, and customer service managers access to Call Recordings.

-In addition to user permissions, you can enable two-factor authentication (2FA) to give your phone system an added layer of security.
+In addition to user permissions, you can enable two-factor authentication (2FA) to give your internet phone system an added layer of security.

 A user can have their own direct phone number, or simply an extension of the main company number.
 If a user has multiple phone numbers, they can choose which phone number to dial from before making a call.

-There’s no limit to the number of simultaneous calls that can be going on a single phone number.
+One of the great benefits with VoIP calling is there’s no limit to the number of simultaneous calls that can be going on a single phone number.
 If all users are on the phone and another call comes in, it won’t reach a busy signal.
 You have different options for handling high call volumes.
 For example, you can create a queue where callers hold until the next person is available.

 With Telzio, there is no charge for users or additional phone lines.
 You no longer need to pay for extra phone numbers to serve as rollover lines.
 You only pay for the usage you actually need, and additional direct-dial phone numbers are only $1.
 Telzio’s pay-for-usage model enables you to reduce costs and scale efficiently.